 Sometimes, such as when a witness is no longer available, an affidavit will be used in trial—but it may be challenged by the other side.

-Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
+Personal injury lawyers John Foy & Associates offer free consultations and care about getting you the help you deserve.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.